 2. 1927-D/D RPM FS-501 Error

-The 1927-D/D RPM FS-501 showcases a repunched mint mark variety exclusive to the Denver facility, where the “D” mint mark was struck twice in slightly different positions.
-This “D/D North” variety displays the original weak “D” with a stronger, secondary “D” visible slightly north (above) of the primary mark.
-Both impressions show equal depth and firmness, creating a clearly overlapping effect when examined closely.
+The 1927-D/D RPM FS-501 is a repunched mint mark (RPM) variety, exclusive to the Denver facility.
+An RPM occurs when the “D” mint mark was stamped onto the die more than once in slightly different positions.
+On this “D/D North” variety, the original weaker “D” impression sits slightly below a stronger secondary “D” punched just north (above) the first.
+Both impressions are visible under magnification, creating a clearly overlapping doubled mint mark effect.

 Where to Sell Your 1927 Wheat Penny?